JesperNielsen99/Projectcalculationtool/Contribute.md

 ## Java
 - The name of the function will always reflect what the function does.
-- When making a new function, always only make it in its respective repository and so on...
+- When making a new function, always make it under its respective package.
-  - For example, when creating a function that retrieves all "projects", the function should be implemented in the "ProjectRepository".
+  - For example, when creating a function that retrieves all "projects", the function should be implemented in the "ProjectRepository" because it has something to do with projects.
 - When making a function, always put it under its correct category.
 If a fitting headline does not exist, inform team so the team can find a new suitable name for the new category.
 - All our SQL Strings will always be called **SQL**
 - Always leave room when you reach a new "part" of a function.